 The person drawing up the declaration must sign it.
-In practice, the declaration of death is drawn up with the help of a funeral director, who sends it to the Directeur de l'état civil.
+In practice, the declaration of death is drawn up with the help of a funeral services business, that sends it to the Directeur de l'état civil.

 What happens when the person who died cannot be identified?